adam-zhang-lcps/papers/oscillation-modeling.typ

 = Introduction
 == Purpose
-Investigate what factors of a vibrating spring affect the respective simple harmonic motion model.
+Investigate what and how factors of a vibrating spring system affect the respective parameters of a simple harmonic motion model.

-== Hypothesis
+== Hypothesis <hypothesis>
 Starting displacement ($x_0$) and starting velocity ($v_0$) are correlated with the amplitude ($A$) and phase shift ($Phi$) of the model.
 Mass ($m$) is inversely proportional to period ($omega$).
 Spring stiffness ($k$) is proportional to period ($omega$).

-== Background
+== Background <background>
 #lorem(100)

 #lorem(100)